-- ✓ Female household members are usually solely responsible for food preparation related tasks except for tasks that involve going to the market, where male participation as the sole task handler tends to increase. - However, in a few households, some food preparation tasks, particularly those related to external purchases, are shared equally by both male and female members.
+- ✓ Female household members are usually solely responsible for food preparation related tasks. - ✓ Male household members are generally in charge of tasks that involve going to the market, but some food preparation tasks are shared equally by male and female members in around 5% of households.